chris-tse/blog-source/source/_posts/Java-As-A-First-Language-Is-A-Bad-Idea.md

 ---
-title: Java As A First Language Is A Bad Idea
+title: "Java As A First Language: A Bad Idea"
 categories:
   - Programming
   - Computer Science